WeZZard/wasm2native/README.md

 ### Getting Started

-By running the following code you can get the monorepo setup and the project built with debug configuration.
+By running the following code you can get the mono-repo setup and the project built with debug configuration.

 ```shell